1plus1equal3/DAFF-IR/README.md

 </div>

 ## Contact
-Should you have any question, please contact Duy.ND210272@sis.hust.edu.vn
+Should you have any question, please contact linhdt@soict.hust.edu.vn